CURRENT

 September 19 – December 13, 2024

-Harriet Tubman (2020) is included in the group exhibition 'Free as they want to be': Artists Committed to Memory and is currently on view at Clark Atlanta University Art Museum.
-The exhibition opened as part of the 2022 FotoFocus Biennial, and considers the historic and contemporary role photography and film have played in remembering legacies of slavery and its aftermath.
+Harriet Tubman (2020) is included in the group exhibition 'Free as they want to be': Artists Committed to Memory, currently on view at Clark Atlanta University Art Museum.
+The exhibition considers the historic and contemporary role photography and film have played in remembering legacies of slavery and its aftermath.
 The catalogue can be purchased here and includes 20 artists working in photography, video, silkscreen, projection, and mixed media installation.

 Learn more about the exhibition here.